codeforpdx/recordexpungPDX/README.md

 # recordexpungPDX
 A project to automate expunging qualifying criminal records.
 This project is done in conjunction with the Multnomah County Public Defender's Office.
 [Learn more in the wiki](https://github.com/codeforpdx/recordexpungPDX/wiki).

 This README is covers project installation and getting started as a contributor.
-If you're interested in contributing, considering joining us at one of our meetup events: https://www.meetup.com/Code-for-PDX/
+If you're interested in contributing, considering joining us at one of our meetup events: https://www.meetup.com/Code-for-PDX/.
+Also here's a short description of how you could help: [doc/contributing.md](https://github.com/codeforpdx/recordexpungPDX/blob/master/doc/contributing.md)

 More documentation:
  - Project technical design documentation: [doc/design.md](https://github.com/codeforpdx/recordexpungPDX/blob/master/doc/design.md)